American Piano Company: Reproducing pianos

-Distinguished classical and popular pianists such as Sergei Rachmaninoff (1873–1943), Leo Ornstein (1892–2002), Ferde Grofé (1892-1972), Winifred MacBride, Marguerite Melville Liszniewska, and Marguerite Volavy (1886–1951), Adam Carroll, Frank Milne, and others recorded for Ampico, and their rolls are a legacy of 19th and early 20th century aesthetic and musical practice.
+Distinguished classical and popular pianists such as Sergei Rachmaninoff (1873–1943), Leo Ornstein (1892–2002), Ferde Grofé (1892-1972), Winifred MacBride, Marguerite Melville Liszniewska, Marguerite Volavy (1886–1951), Adam Carroll, Frank Milne and others recorded for Ampico, and their rolls are a legacy of 19th and early 20th century aesthetic and musical practice.

 By the end of 1932, Ampico suffered economic difficulties and was finally merged with the Aeolian Company, manufacturer of player pianos and organs.
 The combined company, known as Aeolian-American Corp., went through several ownership changes before declaring bankruptcy in 1985.

 The Ampico reproducing player piano system was discontinued in 1941.
 The last model introduced was the Ampico Spinet Reproducing Piano, which had all the functionality of a reproducing piano, and although having a low cost of $495, had modest sales.

 The first piano rolls specially coded for the Ampico were made by Rythmodik Music Corporation.

 History

 Originally named Despatch after the transportation company that spawned several dozen car shops in the area, the village of East Rochester was also home to a musical manufacturing giant for the better part of the 20th century.
 Nestled in between the New York Central Railroad tracks and Commercial Street, the 250,000 square-foot edifice designed by Henry Ives was the first industrial building in the United States to be constructed from reinforced concrete.